Home The Setup The Schizoid State The Function Contacts About

 Schizoids were raised to be everyone else's food source in an autophagic society.

-People hang on the power of words too much and hide and the mere spelling of some words.
+People hang on the power of words too much and hide at the mere spelling of some words.

 I'm not suggesting schizoids are better than other people; I'm suggesting that being a schizoid is nothing to be ashamed of - it's an honor.